NotJansel/Feixiao/README.md

 - A Groovy-based Logback config, so you have reasonable logging out of the box.
 - Automatic generation of a Dockerfile via a `createDockerFile` task, also run at build time.

-**Note:** This template includes a `.editorconfig` file that defaults to using tabs for indentation in almost all file types.
+**Note:** This dev.jansel.template includes a `.editorconfig` file that defaults to using tabs for indentation in almost all file types.
 This is because tabs are more accessible for the blind, or those with impaired vision.
 We won't accept feedback or PRs targeting this approach, though you can always change it in your projects.